danog/dns-over-https/docs/index.md

 ### Caching

-The `Rfc8484StubResolver` caches responses by default in an `Amp\Cache\LocalCache`.
-You can set any other `Amp\Cache\Cache` implementation by creating a custom instance of `Rfc8484StubResolver` and setting that via `Amp\Dns\resolver()`, but it's usually unnecessary.
+The `Rfc8484StubDohResolver` caches responses by default in an `Amp\Cache\LocalCache`.
+You can set any other `Amp\Cache\Cache` implementation by creating a custom instance of `Rfc8484StubDohResolver` and setting that via `Amp\Dns\dnsResolver()`, but it's usually unnecessary.
 If you have a lot of very short running scripts, you might want to consider using a local DNS resolver with a cache instead of setting a custom cache implementation, such as `dnsmasq`.

 ### Reloading Configuration